-Alku (beginning) is a method for child-friendly design developed by Nomaji, which is based on our broad experience in designing urban spaces and learning environments.
-Using the method, we design and develop environments where everyone can grow and live healthily and happily.
+Alku (beginning) is a child-friendly design method developed by Nomaji and is based on our broad experience in designing urban spaces and learning environments.
+Through this method, we design and develop environments in which everyone can grow and live healthily and happily.

-The method includes tools for analysis and participation, design solutions, and customizable outdoor structures and furniture with which the perspective and well-being of children and young people are placed at the center of the design process.
+The method includes tools for analysis and participation, design solutions, and customizable outdoor structures and furniture.
+Crucially, at the centre of the design process are the perspectives and well-being of children and young people.
 In addition to children’s environments, such as schools and kindergartens, the method can be used to improve child-friendliness in all outdoor spaces.
-The method is adaptable to different scales, from urban planning to detailed design of outdoor spaces.
+It is adaptable to various scales, from urban planning to detailed outdoor space designs.

-In a child-friendly environment, responsibility and sustainability are taken into account as a whole.
-According to our experience, a child-friendly environment is good for other users as well, since a child-friendly city is diverse, interesting, safe and healthy for everyone.
+In a child-friendly environment, responsibility and sustainability are taken into account in a holistic manner.
+According to our experience, a child-friendly environment is also beneficial to other users, since a child-friendly city is diverse, interesting, safe and healthy for everyone.
 It offers opportunities to learn and experience new things, and it promotes the child’s growth and development in a variety of ways.
-At the same time, it is taking care of the future.
+At the same time, it promotes care for the future.

-The Alku method is based on three design principles: enabling contact with nature, supporting spontaneous movement and offering opportunities for learning everywhere in the urban environment.
+The Alku method is based on three design principles: enabling contact with nature, supporting spontaneous movement and enabling learning opportunities everywhere in the urban environment.

 Contact with nature is an important part of children’s development and well-being.
-Scientific research continuously provides more and more information about the positive effects of regular contact with nature on, for example, the development of a child’s immune system.
-Contact with nature also helps in understand biological diversity and appreciating nature.
-In addition to being in nature, contact with nature can be increased in the built environment, for example by adding natural elements and materials to urban spaces.
+Scientific research continuously provides information about the positive effects of regular contact with nature on, for example, the development of a child’s immune system.
+Contact with nature also helps in understanding biological diversity and the appreciation of nature.
+In addition to being in nature, contact with nature can be increased in the built environment, for example, by adding natural elements and materials to urban spaces.

-Movement improves physical condition, coordination and balance, helps in the development of creativity and enhances learning.
+Movement improves physical conditions, coordination and balance, helps in the development of creativity and enhances learning.
 A child-friendly environment supports both guided and spontaneous outdoor movement by encouraging and enabling different ways of using the environment.
-By adding playful elements to the urban environment, the movement of children and young people can be increased while expanding the areas they feel comfortable and safe in.
+By adding playful elements to the urban environment, children and young people can engage in increased movement while expanding the areas in which they feel safe and comfortable.

-Diverse nature in a diverse built environment offers unique learning opportunities.
-Learning outdoors increases motivation and teaches different skills.
+Nature diversity in a diverse built environment offers unique learning opportunities.
+Learning outdoors increases motivation and teaches a range of skills.
 In a child-friendly environment, learning opportunities are available everywhere, and learning takes place independently through doing and experiencing.
-Outdoor spaces offer many learning opportunities which can make learning more fun and meaningful.
+Outdoor spaces offer many learning opportunities, which can make learning more fun and meaningful.

-We offer concrete solutions for taking children’s needs into consideration as part of the development of cities and for developing child-friendliness at a strategic level.
-In addition to our own expertise, we also utilize of our partners in, for example, service and furniture design and participation.
-If the topic interests you, get in touch with us and let’s think together about how we could be of help.
+We offer concrete solutions that take children’s needs into consideration as part of the development of cities and that develop child-friendliness at a strategic level.
+In addition to our own expertise, we also utilise those of our partners in, for example, service and furniture design and participation.
+If this focus interests you, please contact us, and let’s think about how we could advance child-friendliness together.